kubesphere/website/content/zh/docs/upgrade/devops-data-migration-upgrade.md

 2. Retrieve information about pipelines and credentials from Jenkins.
 3. Serialize the above information into a YAML file.
 4. Back up the YAML resource object to the MinIO object storage.
-5. Use the `kubectl apply` command to apply those pipeline resources.
+5. Use the `kubectl apply` command to apply these pipeline resources.
 6. Authorizations migration.

 Data comparison before and after the migration: